Mugen-Spiegel/code-doc-ai/app_doc/models/post.md

 end
 ```

-In this method, the `title`, `body`, and `author` arguments are required keyword arguments, ensuring that the necessary attributes are provided when creating a new Post object.
+- `title:`: The title of the post.
+- `body:`: The body content of the post.
+- `author:`: The author of the post.

 ## attr_reader
-The `attr_reader` method is a shorthand way of defining getter methods for instance variables.
-In this case, it creates reader methods for `title`, `body`, and `author`, allowing external code to access these attributes of a Post object.
+The `attr_reader` method is a shortcut in Ruby for defining getter methods for instance variables.
+It creates a method for each symbol passed to it that returns the value of the corresponding instance variable.

 ```ruby
 attr_reader :title, :body, :author
 ```

-By using `attr_reader`, we can retrieve the values of `title`, `body`, and `author` without directly accessing the instance variables, promoting encapsulation and providing a clean interface for interacting with Post objects.
+- `:title`: Creates a method `title` that returns the value of the `@title` instance variable.
+- `:body`: Creates a method `body` that returns the value of the `@body` instance variable.
+- `:author`: Creates a method `author` that returns the value of the `@author` instance variable.